Parables of Jesus' Authority

 When the chief priests and the Pharisees heard Jesus' parables, they knew he was talking about them.
 They looked for a way to arrest him, but they were afraid of the crowd because the people held that he was a prophet.
 (Matthew 21:33-46)

 Jesus presented His message so clearly to the religious leaders that they knew it was time to kill Him.
-And upon His death, a new era came into being.
-Now it's the church –the Ecclesia (that's Greek for the "called out ones")– that is the messenger of His good news.
-The church is composed of both Jews and Gentiles.
-It's not a group or assembly that meets in a specific place and follows certain ways.
-Rather, it's us –the body and bride of Christ who tell the world "Jesus is the way and the truth and the life.
-No one comes to the Father except through Him."
-(John 14:6) "The world was reconciled through the death of His Son.
-We are His ambassadors telling men that God no longer holds men's sins against them.
-Jesus became our sacrifice so that we might have the righteousness of God." (from 2 Corinthians 5:17-21)
+And upon His death, a new era began.
+Now it’s the Ecclesia –the “called out ones”– who spread His good news.
+It’s composed of both Jews and Gentiles.
+It’s not a group or assembly that meets in a specific place and follows certain ways.
+Rather, it’s us –the body and bride of Christ who tell the world “Jesus is the way and the truth and the life.
+No one comes to the Father except through Him.”
+(John 14:6) “The world was reconciled through the death of His Son.
+We are His ambassadors telling men that God no longer holds men’s sins against them.
+Jesus became our sacrifice so that we might have the righteousness of God.” (from 2 Corinthians 5:17-21)